 2. Bureaucracy

-When you are moving into Dubai from across international borders, you will undoubtedly have to deal with paperwork, documents validation, SIM card activation and a lot more.
+When you are moving into Dubai from across international borders, you will undoubtedly have to deal with paperwork, document validation, SIM card activation and a lot more.

 3. Blazing Heat